bastidest/video-stream-http-proxy/README.md

 If you want to re-encode video streams, modify the `ffmpeg-wrapper.sh` script to your requirements and bind-mount it into the backend container.

 ### Configuration
-The application is configured using a `.json` configuration file (see example configuration in `config.json`).
+The application is configured using a `.toml` *or* `.json` configuration file (see example configuration in `config.toml`).
+The TOML and JSON format is equivalent, but the `config.toml` file takes precedence over the `config.json` file.
-The configuration file must be mounted at `/app/config.json` in the backend docker container (see `docker-compose.prod.yml`).
+The configuration file must be mounted at `/app/config.toml` in the backend docker container (see `docker-compose.prod.yml`).
-A complete description of the JSON schema can be found in `src/server/ConfigParser.ts`.
+A complete description of the TOML/JSON schema can be found in `src/server/ConfigParser.ts`.

 **`.output_path`**
 - description: Path to the directory storing the temporary DASH media files.